 How Does Algae Spread?

-Small algae reproduce by cell division, but some larger algae use spores to reproduce.
-Algae can spread over the entire top layer of soil on a tray used to start seedlings.
+Given enough time, moisture, and light, algae can spread over the entire top layer of soil on a tray used to start seedlings.

 For more information, check out this article about algae reproduction from Brittanica.com.

-Algae are also notorious for growing on the clear plastic walls of some greenhouses, where they can get plenty of sunlight and grow without competition from other plants.
+Algae are also notorious for growing on the clear plastic walls of some greenhouses.
+This location helps algae to get plenty of sunlight and grow without competition from other plants.

 However, since algae have no roots, it is easy enough to wash off with a strong spray from a hose.
-You can also scrub it off with a sponge and soapy water.
+You can also scrub algae off with a sponge and soapy water.

 Will Algae Kill My Plants?